 Entry criteria (GCSE grades):

-Chemistry 6 (Higher Tier only) and Maths 5 or Science 6/6 (Higher Tier only) and Maths 5
+6 in Chemistry Higher Tier and Maths 5 or Science 6/6 Higher Tier and Maths 5

 Chemistry is at the forefront of scientific adventure.
 Without it there would be no plastics, metals, rubber, electricity, synthetic fibres, fertilisers or medicine.
 Chemistry is not just a matter of “what reacts with what” but “how?”, “why?” and “can it benefit society?”
 You may like to consider combining Chemistry with a complementary subject such as Biology, Physics or Maths.

 Module 1 - Development of practical skills.
 Includes the skills of planning, implementing, analysis and evaluation.

 Module 2 - Foundation of Chemistry.
 Includes moles calculations, atomic structure, bonding and redox reactions.

 Module 3 - Periodic Table and Energy.
 Includes enthalpy calculations, kinetics equilibria and green chemistry.